Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Right.

-Nelson: So, I didn’t think about, like, doing a master’s then.
+Nelson: So, I didn’t think about doing a master’s then.

-And also, because the computer engineering degrees are long in Brazil, it already has the contents that, for example, in Europe and Japan, they would have in the master’s degree.
+Also, because computer engineering degrees are long in Brazil, they already have the contents that, for example, in Europe and Japan, they would have in the master’s degree.

 So, you are already considered a specialized professional with a computer engineering degree in Brazil.

 However, that was a bit of a clash in Japan.
-I encountered some companies who would like to have a master’s degree just for the sake of having one.
+I encountered some companies who would like to have a master’s degree just to have one.

 Considering that, I started doing an online master’s from Georgia Tech, which is an American University and they have a great program.